-School Environ ment Re-enrollment Re-enrollment rate for those eligible to return.
-Components Previous fall enrollment by student ID and grade (October Audited Enrollment).
-Current fall enrollment by student ID and grade (October Audited Enrollment).
-Metric Map students in previous fall and current fall to determine overlap.
-Determine which students in previous fall are ineligible to re-enroll (those in their final year or on the certified graduation list; moved out from DC).
-[Total # of students attending both previous fall and current fall (# of students in previous fall) - (# of students ineligible to enroll) For all students deemed ineligible to re-enroll, DC PCSB will verify their ineligibility using the following processes: Reason for Ineligibility to Re-Enroll Ineligibility Verification Process Students in the campus's terminal grade who were promoted to the next grade.
+School Environ ment Re- enrollme nt Re-enrollment rate for those eligible to return.
+Enrollment).
+Current fall enrollment by stude Enrollment).
+Metric Map students in previous fall and Determine which students in pr (those in their final year or on the from DC).
+Total # of students attending both (# of students in previous fall) - (# of students ineligible to enroll) × 100 Used to assess student and parent satisfactio n and dropout rate.
+Reason for Ineligibility to Re-Enroll Students in the campus's terminal grade who were promoted to the next grade.
 Students who moved out of DC.
+Ineligibility Verification Process DC PCSB will use enrollment data to verify the student's grade in both school years.
+LEAs do not have to submit any documentation.
 DC PCSB will verify that the student is not enrolled in another public school in DC.
-To show proof of out-of-state move, LEAs must submit one of the following: • Signed parent/guardian withdrawal form explicitly indicating out-of-state move. • Signed parent/guardian email/letter indicating enrollment at an out-of-state public school. • Student records or records request from an out-of-state public school.
-Students placed in a private placement.
-Students expelled for a federally Schools may have to provide documentation of the placement.
-DC PCSB will use discipline data to verify recognized reason, such as bringing a students' expulsion records.
-LEAs must firearm to school; U.S. Co (PDF / text).
-Student placement in Dep.
-Youth Rehabilitation Serv Death for a federally recognized reason. artment of DC PCSB will review provided removed from b Documents used All documents a ansfer within an LEA from one campus to another will be both the numerator and denominator.
-If for multiples (e.g., siblings) must include each student's name.
-Are submitted through OSSE's Exit Management system.
-Views the documents submitted by schools to validate this
+To show proof of out-of-state move, LEAs must submit one of the following: Signed parent/guardian withdrawal form explicitly indicating out-of-state move.
+Signed parent/guardian email/letter indicating enrollment at an out-of-state public school.